Get to Know Us

 Cynthia Edgelow

-leadership awards including Scholar of the month and 4 th Quarter Caregiver of the Year.
+Cynthia Edgelow, MSN is the Director of Regulatory Affairs here at UC San Diego Health (UCSDH).
+Prior to UCSDH she has held a number of leadership roles throughout her varied nursing career.
+Cynthia spent many years at Mayo Clinic where she developed Endoscopy RN and Endoscopy Technician programs through Mayo School of Health Sciences.
+She was recipient of the Innovation Award in 2011 by the Association of California Nurse Leaders for the development of the NEST Model of Care.
+Cynthia most recently returned from being part of a team that opened up Cleveland Clinic Abu Dhabi (CCAD); a quaternary care facility in the United Arab Emirates.
+During her time at CCAD she received a number of leadership awards including Scholar of the month and 4 th Quarter Caregiver of the Year.
 She is a national speaker on a variety of subjects including such topics as team building, hands on technical work, infection control, documentation, and providing structure in a dynamic work setting.
 Cynthia is Past Chair of Education for the National Society of Gastroenterology Nurse and Associates.
-She is a Nursing scholar/mentor, research reviewer for Sigma Theta Tau National Honor Society and McMaster
+She is a Nursing scholar/mentor, research reviewer for Sigma Theta Tau National Honor Society and McMaster University, and Past Adjunct Faculty at Arizona State University.

 Dr. Thomas Hemmen

 Thomas Hemmen leads the UCSD Stroke Center and functions as collaborative leader bringing together teams from across the medical center to provide comprehensive, compassionate and state-of- the art care for all with stroke and related conditions.
-Thomas grew up in Germany, received his medical degree from the Freie Universität Berlin, completed internship and residency at NYU Downtown and New York Hospital (Cornell); stroke fellowship at UCSD and Neurological ICU Fellowship at the Philipps Universität Marburg, Germany.
+Thomas grew up in Germany, received his medical degree from the Freie Universityät Berlin, completed internship and residency at NYU Downtown and New York Hospital (Cornell); stroke fellowship at UCSD and Neurological ICU Fellowship at the Philipps Universityät Marburg, Germany.
 He lives with his wife and son in La Jolla (close enough to the Medical Center and still able to go to the beach), enjoys swimming, traveling and reading.
 Thomas has been a part of the UC San Diego Health community for many years and served on the Board of Governors and Medical Staff Executive Committee.
 His academic focus is the successful delivery of scientific achievements to patients via excellence in clinical research and emphasis on quality in health care delivery.
 This has led to over 50 scientific publications, many in the area of performance improvement, membership on regional and international boards with focus on quality in health care and participation and leadership in over 30 clinical trials.
 In recent years, Thomas completed training in Business Administration (MBA) and engages in healthcare management and business development.

 Dr. Maile Young Karris